16 tips for Sonos users

 Add two Sonos One, Sonos One SL, or Sonos Five speakers for the rear surround channels.
 (You could also use a Sonos Amp with a set of third-party surround speakers.)

 Have questions about choosing the Sonos gear for your system?
-Call, email, or chat with us today.
+Contact us today.
 Free lifetime tech support is included with your Crutchfield purchase.